brianwei23/Proportional-Representation-Calculator/README.md

   - Add Row: adds a row to the bottom of the "party and votes" form.
   - Calculate: calculates the number of seats for each party and displays the results in a table.
 Summary results are also displayed.

 After you press the calculate button, the results will appear at the bottom.
-You will the summary results which showcases:
+You will see the summary results which showcases:
   -  The total number of votes cast in the election.
   -  The total number of seats up for election.
   -  The electoral threshold.